ldrobnik/10dlc/docs/10dlc.md

 10DLC stands for "10-digit long codes."
 They're US phone numbers that businesses use to send text messages.

-Unlike short codes (like "56789") or toll-free numbers (like "1-800-555-1212"), 10DLCs look like regular local phone numbers (such as "(555) 123-4567") .
+Unlike short codes (like "56789") or toll-free numbers (like "1-800-555-1212"), 10DLCs resemble local phone numbers (like "(555) 123-4567") .

-Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be application-to-person (A2P) traffic.
+Mobile carriers in the US consider all messages (SMS and MMS) sent using a messaging provider like Wavix to be application-to-person traffic.

 To use 10DLCs as sender IDs for application-to-person messaging, you must register your [brand](#10dlc-brand-registration) and [campaign](#10dlc-campaign-registration) with [the Campaign Registry (TCR)](https://www.campaignregistry.com/).